mytch444/catwm/README.md

 You will need Xlib and <https://github.com/mytch444/showmessage> (Or disable messages),
 then:

-    $ emacs config.h # And change to your liking.
+    $ vim config.h # And change to your liking.
     $ make
     $ make install
     $ make clean